Key takeaways

 When I first started investing I really didn’t know what I was doing and I made more than my share of mistakes.

-Luckily around the time, I bought my first property in the early 1970s Gough Whitlam became prime minister and inflation in Australia rose from 5 per cent to over 15 per cent.
+Luckily around the time I bought my first property in the early 1970s, Gough Whitlam became prime minister and inflation in Australia rose from 5 per cent to over 15 per cent.

 Now it’s amazing how rampant inflation pushes up property values and helps cover up mistakes.

-The problem is, that one of the worst things that can happen to a novice property investor is to get it the right first time!
+The problem is that one of the worst things that can happen to a novice property investor is to get it the right first time!

 It gave me a false sense of confidence and invincibility.

-However, rising interest rates, a recession, and falling property values in the early 1980s taught me a few important lessons.
+However, rising interest rates, a recession, and falling property values in the early 1980's taught me a few important lessons.

-Of course, I recognise that other areas are going to exhibit capital growth as well, but I don't fight the big trends – I recognise that the big capital cities with more jobs are going to be created and in particular higher paying jobs (Skill level 1 and 2 jobs) which are going to attract more affluent people who can afford to and will be prepared to buy properties which will keep pushing a property values.
+Of course, I recognise that other areas are going to exhibit capital growth as well, but I don't fight the big trends – I recognise that the big capital cities are where more jobs are going to be created and in particular higher paying jobs (Skill level 1 and 2 jobs) which are going to attract more affluent people who can afford to and will be prepared to buy properties which will keep pushing a property values.

 I then invest in the more affluent, established money suburbs with a high proportion of what the ABS classes as Skill level 1 and 2 workers – people who earn more than the average.